ChrstphrHll/npc_gen/students/Giacomo Edraele.md

 ---
 ### Description
 - 2nd year Human Druid in Treskal
-- curly lighter blonde hair that's kept back by a green headband, Green eyes, and Light Tan skin
+- short straight dirty blonde hair that's wild, Green eyes, and Light Tan skin
 - Is Communicative and Ungrateful, and has Exceptionalism as their ideal

 ### Organizations